Sustainable Web Design and Mission Statements

 - The Living Principles

-Here is a possible breakdown of sustainable principles, adapted from the list developed by Nathan Shredoff in his book, Design is the Problem: The Future of Design Must Be Sustainable:
+Here is a possible breakdown of sustainable principles for the web, game and interactive world, adapted from the list developed by Nathan Shredoff in his book, Design is the Problem: The Future of Design Must Be Sustainable:

 |General Sustainability Principle||Sustainable Web Design Goals|